 Violation 31 – Failure to implement BMPs that are effective in reducing or preventing pollutants in storm water discharges (CGP Att.
 E, section B.5.e)

-Similar to what staff observed on February 1, BMPs throughout the Site were deteriorated, damaged by traffic, or needing maintenance in 11 different locations, and were not effectively reducing or preventing pollutants in storm water discharges.
+Similar to what staff observed on February 1, BMPs throughout the Site during the February 4 inspection were deteriorated, damaged by traffic, or needing maintenance in 11 different locations, and were not effectively reducing or preventing pollutants in storm water discharges.
 Additionally, sediment deposition up to and into the drain inlets indicating that turbid storm water runoff had entered the storm drain at the intersection of Passalacqua Rd. and Healdsburg Avenue.
 Figure 359, below, shows another location where sediment-laden storm water was pooling near a drain inlet because of ineffective pollutant reducing BMPs and sediment control BMPs.